 Tip: Knowing these are Annie’s top phrases and keywords that is sending her traffic, she could optimize these pages and posts.
 For instance, since the 20 day challenge is driving so much traffic, but it’s an old challenge… she could make changes to the page.
 Instead of leaving the entire page with all the challenge info as-is, it could be “Hey, you missed the challenge!” at the top, and then driving people to something else after that.

 Weakness: Low Backlinks

-My SEO audit showed Annie only has three backlinks (well, four, now that this post is live).
+My SEO audit showed Annie Miller only has three backlinks (well, four, after this post goes live).
 A backlink is just what it sounds like: a link on a separate website that links back to your website.